-Despite the vast amount of wealth likely to be passed down between generations, those in line for inheritance could end up being overreliant on their expected windfall.
+Despite the vast amount of wealth likely to be passed down between generations, those in line for inheritance could end up being over-reliant on their expected windfall.
 The key will be to ensure younger generations are able to get involved and understand how to handle the wealth they will be inheriting, as well as being able to make good decisions about the wealth that they generate themselves.

 You need to consider who will receive what and whether you want to pass your wealth during your lifetime or on death.
 These decisions then need to be balanced by the tax implications of any proposed planning.
 This is especially important at what can be a highly stressful time.
-By making advanced preparations, the burden of filing complicated Inheritance Tax returns can be reduced.
-It's worth noting that UK Inheritance Tax receipts exceed £3 billion from 17,900 estates in $2019^{[3]}$.
+By making advanced preparations, the burden of filing complicated Inheritance Tax returns can be reduced. ● he introduction of the 'residence nil-rate band' (RNRB) has made it easier for some individuals to pass on the family home.
+The rise in property prices throughout the UK means that even those with modest assets may exceed the £325,000 'nil-rate band' (NRB) for Inheritance Tax.